Dementia: Exercise

 Exercise programs may improve the ability of people with dementia to perform daily activities, but the best type of exercise is still unclear.
 Getting more exercise can slow the development of cognitive problems such as dementia, proving to reduce the risk of Alzheimer's disease by about 50%.
 A balance of strength exercise, to help muscles pump blood to the brain, and balance exercises are recommended for aging people.
 A suggested amount of about 2 1/2 hours per week can reduce risks of cognitive decay as well as other health risks like falling.

-Assistive technology
+Assistive technology and digital health

-There is a lack of high-quality evidence to determine whether assistive technology effectively supports people with dementia to manage memory issues.
+There is a lack of high-quality scientific evidence to determine whether assistive technology effectively supports people with dementia to manage memory issues.
 Some of the specific things that are used today that helps with dementia today are: clocks, communication aids, electrical appliances the use monitoring, GPS location/ tracking devices, home care robots, in-home cameras, and medication management are just to name a few.
+As the technology advances, virtual reality is also being explored as a powerful technology to elicit memories and to improve wellbeing.